 Sarah Lucas (left) Tracy Emin (right)

-Tracy Emin would eventually become the movement’s 2nd biggest name after Hirst.
+Tracy Emin would eventually become the movement’s second biggest name after Hirst.
 Since those heady early days as YBA ‘enfant terrible’, she has gone on to become Professor of Drawing at the Royal Academy.
-This is quite ironic when you consider the only notable art movement to emerge after the YBA’s was the Stuckists, formed in 1999 by her ex-boyfriend Billy Childish as a backlash against the post-modern, anti-art drawing she is known for.
+This is quite ironic when you consider another notable art movement, the Stuckists, was formed by her ex-boyfriend Billy Childish in 1999 as a backlash against the post-modern, anti-art drawing she is known for.
 The Royal Academy finds itself juxtaposed in the tussle between art movements and their disruptive manifestos.
 The Pre-Raphaelites had their own backlash against Academy principles and caused a stir in 1848 by rejecting the Raphaelite (Raphael and Michelangelo) Renaissance aesthetics of the Academy’s founder Sir Joshua Reynolds.
 Today, by its very history and architecture, it is still a bastion of tradition but has learned to embrace new and revolutionary young British artists – unabbreviated.